 2. Shift to Prior Investment Style of Business Development

 In regard to "shift to prior investment style of business development," the Group aims to transform its own business structures to prioritize speed and flexibility, enabling a shift towards business which anticipates the needs of customers from the perspective of social issues.
 Specifically, the Group is promoting business creation by furthering leading edge research on AI, IoT, and robots being conducted at its research facilities, while deepening coordination between Group-backed ventures and the Group's business to maximize know-how.
 The Group will also seek to create business based on the concept of connecting customers to each other and connecting customers to society in order to accelerate the growth of all partners.

 3. Expand Global Business

 In regard to "expand global business," the Group has accelerated the establishment of capital and business partnerships with leading IT companies in ASEAN in order to acquire new business in a region which has shown particularly dramatic expansion in recent years.
-The Group will strive to extend its traditional strengths in settlement, banking, and ERP into global strengths as it aims to be a top-class ASEAN business group.
-Additionally, the Group will actively form partnerships with leading IT companies in Europe, the United States, China and other regions in order to enhance the solutions it develops for Japan and ASEAN markets.
+The Group will strive to extend its traditional strengths in settlement, banking, and ERP into global strengths as it aims to be a top-class ASEAN IT business group.
+In addition, the Group is enhancing the solutions it provides for clients in Japan and ASEAN markets by actively forming partnerships with leading IT companies in Europe, the United States, China and other regions.

 4. Human Resources Enhancement